AElfProject/AElf/docs-sphinx/reference/acs/acs1.md

 }
 ```

-In this way, AElf charges the transaction fee via the GetMethodFee provided by ACS1, and the other three methods are used to help with the implementations of GetMethodFee.
+In this way, AElf charges the transaction fee via the ``GetMethodFee`` provided by ACS1, and the other three methods are used to help with the implementations of GetMethodFee.

 ## Implementation

-The easiest way to do this is to just implement the method GetMethodFee.
+The easiest way to do this is to just implement the method ``GetMethodFee``.

 If there are Foo1, Foo2, Bar1 and Bar2 methods related to business logic in a contract, they are priced as 1, 1, 2, 2 ELF respectively, and the transaction fees of these four methods will not be easily modified later, they can be implemented as follows: